ErykMalinowski/Football_Team_Website/README.md

 - publishing articles and adding comments to them,
 - displaying league table,
 - displaying results and upcoming matches,
-- presenting basic information about the club.

-To-do:
 - show individual statistics of each player.

 Link to the website: http://erykmalinowski.pythonanywhere.com/